- Contact information

 26313 Burlington Rd.

 - Trail information line

 Richard Bong State Recreation Area Trail descriptions

-Richard Bong State Recreation Area is open year-round and has over 41 miles of trails for hiking, mountain biking, cross-country skiing, horseback riding, snowshoeing and ATV and dirt bike riding.
+Richard Bong State Recreation Area is open year-round and has over 41 miles of trails for hiking, mountain biking, cross-country skiing, horseback riding, snowshoeing and ATV and off-highway motorcycle riding.

-There are nearly six and a half miles of ATV trails and nearly eight miles of off-highway motorcycle trails at the property.
+There are nearly 6.5 miles of ATV trails and nearly 8 miles of off-highway motorcycle trails at the property.
 Availability of the trails is determined on a daily basis.
 Always call 262-878-5600 before you come to ride.
 The message is changed daily.
 If weather or trail conditions warrant, the trails may be closed during the day and the telephone message changed.

 Loops 1 and 2 open at 9 a.m. and close at sunset.
 In March and April, the ATV/off-highway motorcycle trails are closed.

 ATVs and OHMs both need to be registered before arriving at the property.

 This self-guided nature trail is a limestone-surfaced trail.
 It can be walked in about 15-30 minutes.
 The trail is almost completely in the open grasslands and goes through a restored prairie.
 There is a small oak woodlot.
 This is a great place to see bobolinks in summer.
 A boardwalk overlooks beautiful Wolf Lake where you can spot migrating and resident waterfowl.